JohnRDOrazio/SimpleAPI/README.md

 this should be handled by your own API implementation, using the included SampleAPI middleware.

 The SimpleAPI does not create any kind of client implementation of the API.
-It simply help you jumpstart your API, to handle requests from clients and produce responses.
+It simply helps you jumpstart your API, to handle requests from clients and produce responses.
 Client implementations must be created separately.

 ## What the SimpleAPI IS